MaxPleaner/email_endpoint/README.md

    - Note: this inability to set breakpoints turned out to be so annoying that I added an override.
 Now `env SERVER_URL=http://localhost:9292 rspec` can be used to test against the running local server.
+   - Also note: The tests do something similar with a local SMTP server.
+     Unless `env SMTP_ADDRESS` is set with the `rspec` call, one will be fired up dynamically.

 5. Using a backport definition of Kernel#yield_self, which was added in Ruby 2.5